pavittar-crazy/PharmaConnectCRM/README.md

 npm start
 ```

+## Google Sheets Integration

+To use Google Sheets for data storage:

+1. Create a Google Cloud project and enable the Google Sheets API
+2. Create a service account and download the JSON key
+3. Create a new Google Sheet and share it with the service account email
+4. Add the following environment variables:
+   - `USE_GOOGLE_SHEETS=true`
+   - `GOOGLE_CLIENT_EMAIL=your-service-account@project.iam.gserviceaccount.com`
+   - `GOOGLE_PRIVATE_KEY=your-private-key`
+   - `GOOGLE_SPREADSHEET_ID=your-spreadsheet-id`

+With this setup, the application will store data in both the PostgreSQL database and Google Sheets, allowing you to access the data from anywhere.

 ## Security Notes

 - This application uses express-session for session management
 - Password hashing is implemented in the auth.ts file
 - The session secret should be changed in a production environment
 - Consider setting up proper environment variables for sensitive configuration
+- When using Google Sheets integration, make sure to secure your service account credentials

 ## License